jdodgen/basicNVR/README.md

 Motion detection recording
 File management with automatic deletion
 SQLite database for recording information
-User interface for browsing recordings
+User interface for simple browsing recordings, by date and time with video consolodation as requested.
 Admin interface for configuration
 HTTP API access for getting JPEGs (used by [AlertAway](https://github.com/jdodgen/MQTT-home/tree/main/linux/alertaway) for example)